 8. Maintain professionalism until the end

-During your notice period, continue to perform your duties diligently until your last day.
-Resist any temptation to slack off or speak negatively about the company or your colleagues, even if you hate your job.
+During your notice period, continue to perform your duties until your last day.
+Resist any temptation to slack off or complain about the company or your colleagues.
+Your behavior during your last few weeks can significantly impact future opportunities, references, and professional relationships.

-Your behavior during this time can significantly impact future opportunities, references, and professional relationships.
 If you’re asked to participate in an exit interview, approach it as a chance to provide constructive feedback.
 Be honest but tactful, focusing on how processes or conditions could be improved rather than criticizing specific people.